schoi8/noise_driven_odd_elastic_wave/README.md

 **starfishmodel_phasediag_Lindemann.c** : calculate the dynamic Lindemann ratio while simulating the starfish embryo model.
 It prints the value of dynamic Lindemann ratio during the simulation, so if the value is large enough and the simulation is stuck, it should be manually aborted.

+**starfishmodel_phasediag_wave_multirun.c** : run multiple iterations of the starfish embyro model and calculate the average dynamic Lindemann ratio and the maximum correlation function at M point of the first Brillouin zone.
+We ended up not using the max C at M point calculated by this code because it just picked up the self-circling signal, but we are providing this code because it generated the correlation function data used to determine the phase boundary.

 **starfishmodel_noise_analysis_singlerun.c** : single run of simulation of the starfish embryo model that records the time series of the coordinate and the velocity of each agent in addition to the current correlation functions.

 **starfishmodel_noise_statistics_analysis.ipynb** : analyze the statistics of noise in velocity from the starfish embryo model.
 At the end of the code, also analyze the statistics of randomly generated numbers that represent the velocity deviation in self-circling to verify the effect of finite time interval for velocity calculation on the statistics of noise in velocity.